Mental Health First Aid Guide: Essential Skills to Support People in Crisis

 Recent Updates and Trends in 2025

-• Integration of artificial intelligence tools for early risk detection
+• Use of AI for early risk detection

 Laws and Policies Affecting Mental Health First Aid

-In India, mental health awareness and support are guided by the Mental Healthcare Act, 2017.
-This law emphasizes the rights of individuals with mental illness, including access to care and protection from discrimination.
+In India, the Mental Healthcare Act, 2017 plays a key role in protecting the rights of individuals with mental illness.
+It ensures access to care and promotes dignity and non-discrimination.

-• Recognition of mental health as an essential part of overall health
+• Recognition of mental health as essential to overall health

 • Protection of patient rights and dignity